kdan-mobile-software-ltd/error_response/README.md

 ### RequestError Exception
 If you do not want to handle the response in controller, you can just raise a `ErrorResponse::RequestError` exception.
-The gem will catach the exception in the controller and render the error_response.
+The gem will catach the exception in controller and render an error_response.

 ```ruby
 # in any business logic file